 Views on the ideal size of each data set vary and depend partly on how comparable the two data sets are.
 Two-thirds training and one-third test are commonly used proportions.

-As can be seen from the matrix below, test data sets are different from control groups.
+Test data sets are different from control groups (as used in experimental designs).
 Test data sets are expected to have cases with and without the outcome, whereas control data sets, where an intervention was not present, are expected to not have the outcome.